jayc3-3/JOS/README.md

 #### CDROM:
 1. Download latest .iso from "releases"

-2. Burn .iso to cd
+2. Burn .iso to CD

 3. Boot from CD